golodash/godash/CONTRIBUTING.md

-# Welcome to GoTorn contributing guide
+# Welcome to GoLodash contributing guide

 Thank you for investing your time in contributing to our project! :sparkles:.